Predictive analytics in retail:

 6

-Support and maintenance
+Support & maintenance

 Top 5 predictive analytics platforms for retail

 Microsoft BI is one of the most recognizable business intelligence platforms.
-Users can create their own predictive models, validate them and make them a part of their day-to-day operations.
+Users can create their own predictive models, validate them, and make them a part of their day-to-day operations.
 Power BI’s AI visualizations can help surface insights and understand how various factors influence a particular metric.

 Pros